Item Description

 Center fire breechloader, .45 cal., two bands, two sling swivels with stacking swivel, standard sliding sight, and standard ramrod.
 Lock is marked with an eagle and US SPRINGFIELD, manufactured by Springfield Armory, Springfield Massachusetts.

 A stylized P in a circle under the wrist of the stock indicates that the rifle passed all of its overpressure proof testing.
-Additional marks of interest include inspectors' and proof marks around the breech end of the barrel: V over a P over an eagle's head over another P on the left side just above the stock.
+Additional marks of interest include inspectors' and proof marks around the breech end of the barrel: a V over a P over an eagle's head over another P on the left side just above the stock.
 The upper right corner of the standard sight leaf is marked R to indicate that the sight graduations are for a rifle and not a carbine.

 This is a great example of a rare Springfield cadet rifle, ready to add to your collection.